 So, the basic array has a key field with type names (here ‘0’, and ‘anotherType’), with a series of possible properties each, most importantly the showitem property.

 Let’s take the internal notes (sys_note) as a basic example.
 The [‘types’] section is configured like this:

 'types' => [ '0' => [ 'showitem' => ' --div--;LLL:EXT:core/Resources/Private/Language/Form/locallang_tabs.xlf:general, category, subject, message, --div--;LLL:EXT:core/Resources/Private/Language/Form/locallang_tabs.xlf:access, personal ', ], ]

-It specifies two tabs: First one with four fields “general”, “category” “subject” and “message”, and second with the field “personal” on it.
+It specifies two tabs: the first one labelled “general” with three fields “category” “subject” and “message”, and the second one labelled “access” with the field “personal”.
 Only the default type “0” is specified.
 Opening such a record looks like this:

 The power of the “types” configuration becomes clear when you want the form composition of a record to depend on a value from the record.
 Let’s look at the “tx_examples_dummy” table from the “examples” extension.
 The “ctrl” section of its TCA contains a “type” property:

 'ctrl' => [ 'type' => 'record_type', ... ],

 This indicates that the field called “record_type” is to specify the “type” of any given record of the table.
 Let’s look at how this field is defined in [‘columns’]: